amitshekhariitbhu/Fast-Android-Networking/_posts/2016-02-26-about-fast-android-networking.md

 ## Why use Fast Android Networking ?

+* Simple interface to make any type of request.
+* All types of customization is possible.
 * Recent removal of HttpClient in Android Marshmallow(Android M) made other networking library obsolete.
 * No other single library do each and everything like making request, downloading any type of file, uploading file, loading image from network in ImageView, etc. There are libraries but they are outdated.